Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 Effective strategies include:

-- Reducing sugar and refined carbs
+- Reducing sugar and refined carbohydrates

-- Avoiding liquid calories
+- Avoiding liquid calories (sugary drinks, excess alcohol)

 - Improving post-meal glucose control